lifting-bits/remill/docs/LIFE_OF_AN_INSTRUCTION.md

 Anyway, back to the memory model and memory ordering.
 Notice that the `memory` pointer is passed into every memory access intrinsic.
 The `memory` pointer is also replaced in the case of memory write intrinsics.
 This is to enforce a total order across all memory writes, and a partial order between memory reads and writes.

 The `__remill_async_hyper_call` instruction instructs the "runtime" that an explicit [interrupt](https://en.wikipedia.org/wiki/Interrupt) (`int 0x80`) happens.
-Again, Remill has no way of knowing what this actually means or how it works -- that falls under the purview of the operating system kernel.
-What Remill *does* know is that an interrupt is a kind of ["indirect" control flow](https://en.wikipedia.org/wiki/Indirect_branch), and so it models is like all other indirect control flows.
+Again, Remill has no way of knowing what this actually means or how it works – that falls under the purview of the operating system kernel.
+What Remill *does* know is that an interrupt is a kind of ["indirect" control flow](https://en.wikipedia.org/wiki/Indirect_branch), and so it models it like all other indirect control flows.

 All Remill control-flow intrinsics and Remill lifted basic block functions share the same argument structure: